Studio Carta Workshops in Photos

 Plurabelle calligraphy workshops Studio Carta Boston

 With snow and winds outside of -10° F, we stayed cozy inside.
-Angela’s husband and business partner, Mohamed, kept us supplied with espresso macchiatos, served up with Baci chocolates and Italian honey candies.
-For drying students' calligraphy practice sheets, he strung ribbon across the room and hung the papers up with clothespins.
-Not only functional, the result was absolutely gorgeous.
+Angela’s husband and business partner, Mohamed, kept us supplied with espresso macchiatos, served up with Baci chocolates and Italian honey candy.
+For drying students’ calligraphy practice sheets, he strung ribbon across the room and hung the papers up with clothespins.
+The result was absolutely gorgeous.

-My birthday fell on one of the days and a student who discovered this had two pizza boxes of doughnuts delivered at the end of class!
+My birthday fell on one of the days and a student who discovered this had two pizza boxes of dounuts delivered at the end of class!

 Molly Suber Thorpe